GU-CLASP/GU-CLASP.github.io/_people/shalom-lappin/publications.md

 ## PAPERS IN CONFERENCE PROCEEDINGS

+-   Nikolai Ilinykh, Shalom Lappin, Asad Sayeed, and Sharid Loáiciga (2025), \"Coreference as an Indicator of Context Scope in Multimodal Narrative\", *Proceedings of the Fourth Workshop on Generation, Evaluation and Metrics (GEM² 2025)*, ACL, pages 789–807.

 -   Jean-Philippe Bernardy and Shalom Lappin (2022), \"Assessing the Unitary RNN as an End-to-End Compositional Model of Syntax\" in M. Moortgat and
     G. Wijnholds (eds), *End-to-End Compositional Models of Vector-Based Semantics,